istio/istio.io/content/en/about/faq/setup/install-method-selection.md

     - No install-time checks, environment detection, or validations supported by either of the above methods are performed.
     - No installation management or upgrade capability is supported.
     - UX is less streamlined.
-    - Error reporting duirng installation is not as robust.
+    - Error reporting during installation is not as robust.

 Installation instructions for all of these methods are available on the [Istio install page](/docs/setup/install).